 The reading group will, over four meetings, employ discussion, exposition and reading to clarify the relationship between the gift and art.
 Each meeting, led by Derek Hampson, will be informed by a short text, given out in advance.
-The culmination will be a public presentation of the thinking developed within the group, the structure of which will emerge from the meetings and will be open to all participants.
+To support the meetings Derek Hampson will publish a series of detailed notes on each chapter of Given Time as a series of blog posts, on this website*.
+The Art as Gift project will culminate in a public presentation, informed by the thinking developed within the group.
 Reading group meetings will be held at Wollaton Street Studios, 179 Wollaton Street, Nottingham, NG1 5GE, starting @ 6pm.

 Reading Group 1 – January 26

 Introductory presentation by Derek Hampson, then discussion

 Texts: The Identity of the Holy Spirit in The Mystery of the Triune God, p.77, then ‘The Time of the King’ in Given Time